nodejs/node/doc/guides/technical-priorities.md

 technologies like containers to run multiple single threaded Node.js instances on the same server.
-However, there are important use cases where a single Node.js instance needs to make use of multiple threads in order to achieve a performant and efficient implementation.
+However, there are important use cases where a single Node.js instance needs to make use of multiple threads to achieve a performant and efficient implementation.
 In addition, even when a Node.js instance only needs to consume a single thread to complete its work there can be issues.
 If that work is long running, blocking the event loop will interfere with other supporting work like